PedroCristo/portfolio_project_1/README.md

 * The El Messiri, sans-serif is used to display the hotel's name on the cards.

 #### Imagery
-* 3 background images one in the Header and another two in the Banner Section.
+* 3 background images one in the Header and another 2 in the Banner Section.
 * 6 Images for the icons in the Trust Section with the size of 48px by 48px.
 They are PNG files.
-* 2 images in the about section with the size of 680px by 410px.
+* 2 images in the About Section with the size of 680px by 410px.
 * 12 images for the Top Trips Section and City Break Section with the size of 950px by 713px.
 * 8 Images in the Partners Section with the size of 580px by 280px.
 * 1 image GiF animation in the Thanks Page.